Tunisia holidays

 In Tunisia, dressing modestly is appreciated when exploring local areas and markets.
 Greet people with 'Salam' or 'Marhaba' to start conversations warmly.
 If you're offered mint tea, accepting is a nice gesture.
 When visiting mosques, remember to remove your shoes.
 During Ramadan, it's polite to avoid eating in public during daylight hours.

-What electrical plug do I need for Tunisia?
+What travel adapter do I need for Tunisia?

 Tunisia uses Type C and Type E sockets, both with two round pins.
 Bring a European-style adapter for your UK devices.
 These adapters are widely available and will allow you to use your electronics throughout your stay in Tunisia.